Home Break-In or Burglary in Canada: Insurance Steps After Theft

 - Receipts, packaging photos, warranty registrations.

-- Bank/card purchases corroborating recent buys.
+- Bank or card purchases corroborating recent buys.

-- Cloud backups proving photography gear existed.
+- Cloud backups proving photography gear or electronics existed.

 Coverage nuances worth discussing with adjusters

-- Special limits on jewellery/cash without schedules.
+- Special limits on jewellery, cash, or collectibles without schedules.

 - Mysterious disappearance exclusions versus forcible entry.

 Complex theft inventories may span weeks—but emergency payments sometimes arrive sooner when theft is straightforward and documentation is organized.
+Ask your adjuster what they need at each stage rather than assuming silence means denial.